atefehmah/atefeh.github.io/_pages/about.md

   - /about.html
 ---

+I am a fourth year PhD student at Georgia Institute of Technology.
+I am a member of Expressive MAchinary Lab where I am advised by Dr. Brian Magerko.
 My research focuses on understanding and enhancing the interaction between humans and AI systems.
 With a special interest in AI literacy and user research, I've engaged in several projects that blend qualitative analysis, and generative AI technologies.

 **News**
 * January 2024 - Two papers accepted to CHI 2024!